Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Nadia Asparouhova 0:18:40

-Yeah, I think so.
-I feel I've never been like a big, like, you know, great founder theory kind of person.
-I think I'm like, my true theory is, I guess that ideas are maybe some sort of like sentient, like, concept or virus that operates outside of us.
-And we are just sort of like the vessels through which like ideas flow.
-So in that sense, you know, it's not really about any one person, but I do think I think I tend to lean like in terms of sort of like, where does creative, like, creative effort come from?
-I do think a lot of it comes much more from like a single individual than it does from with some of the crowds.
-But everything just serves like different purposes, right?
-Like, because I think like, within open source, it's like, not all of open source maintenance work is creative.
-In fact, most of it is pretty boring and dredgerous.
-And that's the stuff that no one wants to do.
-And that, like, one person kind of got stuck with doing and that's really different from like, who created a certain open source projects, which is a little bit more of that, like, creative mindset.
+But in terms of, where does creative effort come from?
+I do think a lot of it comes much more from a single individual than it does from wisdom of the crowds.
+But everything just serves different purposes, right?
+Because within open source, not all of open source maintenance work is creative.
+In fact, most of it is pretty boring and that's the stuff that no one wants to do.
+And that one person kind of got stuck with doing and that's really different from who created a certain open source projects, which is a little bit more of that creative mindset.

 Dwarkesh Patel 0:19:44